 Frances McIntosh is caught between two worlds.
 A native of Scotland, she moved to Lafayette in 2002 with her three children when her husband was offered a job in the oil industry.
-On this Discover Lafayette podcast with Jan Swift, she shared the story of what many immigrants go through when they apply for permanent residency in the U. S.
+She shared the story with Jan Swift of Discover Lafayette of what many immigrants go through when they apply for permanent residency in the U. S.

 When her marriage ended in 2009, that divorce decree triggered the need for Frances to obtain an independent Visa to be able to stay in the U. S. legally with her children, who would also each need to obtain their own Visa once they finished their schooling.
 At the time of her divorce, she was studying to be a dietician at UL-Lafayette and she was able to stay in the U. S. with her children while on a Student Visa as she finished her studies.